larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 that were going on at this time.
 (68:31)
 One of them was this.
-This guy Engelmann from from my dad who was really just a guest and visitor and and his thing really wasn't well, it was OK.
+This guy Engelman from from my dad who was really just a guest and visitor and and his thing really wasn't well, it was OK.
 I mean, he was a good hack,
 but you know I didn't leave that much.
-And Mitre, being a government would dependent upon government funding and so forth they do.
+And MITRE, being a government would dependent upon government funding and so forth they do.
 They do really have the
 resources security too far.
 The other one, of course,
-was Joe, Moses, and Maxima.
+was Joe, Moses, and Macsyma.
 And that of course had
 had quite a bit longer.
 (69:02)